How can I monitor for commonly misused words?

 - decent vs. descent

 How do I keep tabs on commonly misused words?

-All of the examples used above are spelled correctly and won't be flagged in misspellings.
+All of the examples above are spelled correctly and won't be flagged as misspellings.
 So how are you supposed to find and review them?
 That's where policy comes in!